yereverluvinunclebert/Jupiter-VB6-Widget/readme.md

  * CCRSlider.ocx

  This OCX will reside in the program folder.
-The program reference to this OCX is contained within the supplied resource file Uranus.RES.
+The program reference to this OCX is contained within the supplied resource file Jupiter.RES.
 It is compiled into the binary.

  * OLEGuids.tlb

- This is a type library that defines types, object interfaces, and more specific API definitions needed for COM interop / Uranushalling.
+ This is a type library that defines types, object interfaces, and more specific API definitions needed for COM interop / Jupiterhalling.
 It is only used at design time (IDE).
 This is a Krool-modified version of the original .tlb from the vbaccelerator website.
 The .tlb is compiled into the executable.
  For the compiled .exe this is NOT a dependency, only during design time.